dvdvideo1234/TrackAssemblyTool/readme.md

 A: Easy.
 Here are some things to know for never getting confused with this:
    If the line with the middle circle is green, that means a valid prop entity is traced
-     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and raduis to the point selected are drawn using a yellow circle line, always shorter than the active radius.
-After that the spawn position and distance are drawn by using cyan circle and margenta line respectively.
+     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and radius to the point selected are drawn using a yellow circle line, always shorter than the active radius.
+After that the spawn position and distance are drawn by using cyan circle and magenta line respectively.
 The forward and the up direction vectors of the origin are drawn using red and blue lines respectively.
-   If the line is yellow, that means the trace has hit someting else ( For example the world )
+   If the line is yellow, that means the trace has hit something else ( For example the world )
      The yellow circle shows again where the trace hits and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching for props to snap to when you drop ( release the left click ) the piece with the physgun.
-N: You can also disable the drawing by unchecking the "Draw adviser" checkbox or unchecking the option for "Enable physgun snap", making it pointles to be drawn without the base option enabled.
+N: You can also disable the drawing by unchecking the "Draw adviser" check-box or unchecking the option for "Enable physgun snap", making it pointless to be drawn without the base option enabled.
 To enable the drawing, both must be enabled ( Adviser and snapping ).

 Q: What is this green line/circle into the base advisor, what is it for ?